 Photo by Erick Labb

-In 1989 he was appointed director of the National Arts Centre French-language theatre (he stayed until 1993), but he has also directed at the Canadian Opera Company, The National Theatre (London, England), The National Theatre (Munich), The Royal Dramatic Theatre (Stockholm).
+From 1989 to 1993, Lepage was director of the National Arts Centre French-language theatre, but he has also directed at the Canadian Opera Company, the National Theatre (London, England), the National Theatre (Munich), and the Royal Dramatic Theatre (Stockholm).
 He has also stage directed a tour for rock star Peter Gabriel.

-Lepage also directs operas, including Bluebeard's Castle and Erwartung for the Canadian Opera Company, which toured to the Hong Kong Arts Festival, Geneva Opera, Melbourne, Brooklyn Academy of Music, and the Edinburgh International Festival.
+Lepage also directs and designs operas, including Bluebeard's Castle and Erwartung for the Canadian Opera Company, which toured to the Hong Kong Arts Festival, Geneva Opera, Melbourne, Brooklyn Academy of Music, and the Edinburgh International Festival.
+In 2010, with his company, Ex Machina, he designed and directed a spectacular production of Wagner's Das Rheingold for New York's Metropolitan Opera, using interactive video and a twisting vertical stage of illuminated planks.

-He is a recipient of a Governor General's Award .
+He is a Companion of the Order of Canada since 2011, and a recipient of a Governor General’s Award.
 In November 2001, he received the London Evening Standard Award for his production of La Face cachée de la lune.
+In 2002, he was awarded the Herbert Whittaker Award for Distinguished Contribution to Canadian Theatre by the Canadian Theatre Critics Association.
+In 2013 he was awarded the $50,000 Glenn Gould Prize for a life's work that "enriches the social fabric of the culture."

 Sources: Éve Dumas.
 "Robert Lepage est primé à Londres," Le Devoir, Montreal, 28 Nov 2001; Elizabeth Renzetti.
 "Lepage's nine-hour voice message," The Globe and Mail.
 Toronto, 6 Sept 2008.